 The GDPR contains a number of new requirements for businesses.
 Failure to comply can expose your business to the risk of substantial GDPR fines — up to four percent of global revenues for the most serious infringements, such as not having sufficient customer consent, according to the EU GDPR Information Portal.

 The new requirements include:

 Sword & Shield leverages our experience in data and information security compliance under various frameworks (GDPR, NIST, HIPAA, ISO, ITIL, etc.) to identify the gaps between GDPR requirements and your current security posture.

-With GDPR recently going into effect and regulators announcing imminent fines, it’s time to understand your status and remediate your gaps.
+With the regulation recently going into effect and regulators announcing imminent GDPR fines, it’s time to understand your status and remediate your gaps.
 Organizations at varying stages of readiness can rely on Sword & Shield to provide clarity around GDPR compliance.